CMPUT-291/Assignment---3/README.txt

         3. sqlite3

 Collaboration status:
-    - ""We declare that we did not collaborate with anyone outside our own group in this assignment"
+    - "We declare that we did not collaborate with anyone outside our own group in this assignment"

-REPORT:
+USER OPTIMIZED INDEX CHOICE REPORT:
 Query - 1:
     -